 Chapter 8 of NCERT Solutions for Class 8 Science Chapter 8 cell structure and functions is a very important topic as it is basic for all the biological studies.
 It is very important for the student to tune-in with this topic in order to understand the topics of the higher class.
 This solution for Class 8 Science Chapter 8 has answers to all the questions present in Chapter 8.
 It also has Exemplar problems, Questions from Previous year question papers, CBSE sample papers, Worksheets, Extra questions, tips and tricks.

-NCERT Solutions for Class 8 Science Chapter 8 cell structure and functions
+Access Answers to NCERT Class 8 Science Chapter 8 Cell – Structure and Functions

 (a) Unicellular organisms have one-celled body.
 (T/F)